alexandrehpiva/exec-latest/README.md

   const [name, setName] = useState('')

   const expensiveOnChangeHandler = () => {
-    // Do an expensive operation with name.
-This will not reduce user typing experience. console.log('Execution an expensive operation...')
+    // Do an expensive operation with name (like filtering a big table list and re-render it).
+    // This will not reduce user typing experience.

+    console.log('Performing an expensive operation...')
   }

   useEffect(() => {